 The Company's fundamental liquidity strategy has been to invest in prime Canadian mortgages.
-Management's belief has always been that these mortgages are considered "AAA" by investors and will always be well bid and highly liquid.
+Management's belief has always been that these mortgages are considered "AAA" by investors and should always be well bid and highly liquid.
 This strategy proved effective during the turmoil experienced in 2007 through 2009, when capital markets retreated and only the highest-quality assets were bid.
 As the Company's results in those years demonstrated, First National had little trouble finding investors to purchase its mortgage origination at profitable margins.
 Originating prime mortgages also allows the Company to securitize in the capital markets; however, this activity requires significant cash resources to purchase and hold mortgages prior to arranging for term debt through the securitization markets.
 For this purpose, the Company uses the combination of the \$175 million unsecured notes and the Company's revolving bank credit facility.
 This aggregate indebtedness is typically used to fund: (1) mortgages accumulated for sale or securitization, (2) the origination costs associated with securitization, and (3) mortgage and loan investments.
 The Company has a credit facility with a syndicate of eleven financial institutions for a total credit of \$1 billion.
 This facility was extended in May 2015 for a five-year term maturing in May 2020.
 Bank indebtedness may also include borrowings obtained through overdraft facilities.
-At December 31, 2015, the Company entered into repurchase transactions with financial institutions to borrow \$806 million related to \$822 million of mortgages held in "mortgages accumulated for sale or securitization" on the balance sheet.
+At December 31, 2016, the Company entered into repurchase transactions with financial institutions to borrow \$1.0 billion related to \$1.0 billion of mortgages held in "mortgages accumulated for sale or securitization" on the balance sheet.

-At December 31, 2015, outstanding bank indebtedness (excluding bank indebtedness at the Fund level) was \$576.9 million (December 31, 2014 - \$601.9 million).
-Together with the unsecured notes of \$175 million (December 31, 2014 - debenture of \$175 million), this "combined debt" was used to fund \$675.3 million (December 31, 2014 - \$690.2 million) of mortgages accumulated for sale or securitization.
-At December 31, 2015, the Company's other interest-yielding assets included: (1) deferred placement fees receivable of \$38.2 million (December 31, 2014 - \$34.6 million) and (2) mortgage and loan investments of \$246.0 million (December 31, 2014 - \$230.4 million).
-The difference between "combined debt" and the mortgages accumulated for sale or securitization funded by it, which the Company considers a proxy for true leverage, has decreased between December 31, 2014 and December 31, 2015, and now stands at \$76.0 million (December 31, 2014 - \$86.7 million).
-This represents a debt-to-equity ratio of approximately

-0.18 to 1, which the Company believes is conservative.
-This ratio decreased from December 31, 2014 when it was 0.21 to 1 as, generally, the Company reinvested retained earnings to reduce debt.
+At December 31, 2016, outstanding bank indebtedness (excluding indebtedness at the Fund level) was \$622.9 million (December 31, 2015 - \$576.9 million).
+Together with the unsecured notes of \$175 million (December 31, 2015 - \$175 million), this "combined debt" was used to fund \$800.3 million (December 31, 2015 - \$675.3 million) of mortgages accumulated for sale or securitization.
+At December 31, 2016, the Company's other interest-yielding assets included: (1) deferred placement fees receivable of \$43.9 million (December 31, 2015 - \$38.2 million) and (2) mortgage and loan investments of \$255.2 million (December 31, 2015 - \$246.0 million).
+The difference between "combined debt" and the mortgages accumulated for sale or securitization funded by it, which the Company considers a proxy for "true leverage", has decreased between December 31, 2015 and December 31, 2016, such that there is no true leverage at December 31, 2016 (December 31, 2015 - \$76.0 million).
+This ratio decreased from December 31, 2015 when it was 0.18 to 1 as, generally, the Company has used retained earnings to reduce debt, particularly in the fourth guarter of 2016 when the Company earned large gains on financial instruments.
+The Company believes the low ratio demonstrates the conservative nature of the Company's indebtedness.

-The Company funds a large portion of its mortgage originations for institutional placement on the same day as the advance of the related mortgage.
+The Company funds a portion of its mortgage originations for institutional placement on the same day as the advance of the related mortgage.
 The remaining originations are funded by the Company on behalf of institutional investors or pending securitization on the day of the advance of the mortgage.
-On specified days, sometimes daily, the Company aggregates all mortgages warehoused to date for an institutional investor and transacts a settlement with that institutional investor.
+On specified days, the Company aggregates all mortgages warehoused to date for an institutional investor and transacts a settlement with that institutional investor.
 A similar process occurs prior to arranging for term funding through securitization.
 The Company uses a portion of the committed credit facility with the banking syndicate to fund the mortgages during this warehouse period.
 The credit facility is designed to be able to fund the highest balance of warehoused mortgages in a month and is normally only partially drawn.